Renewable Energy: Is Australia Doing Enough?

 Many experts have suggested our climate and vast land area make it entirely possible for Australia to run on renewables.
 Between hydro, wind and solar, we could even be in a position to export power overseas.

 Again, this is a complex answer, but politics plays a huge role.
 The mining industry is huge in Australia and provides a lot of jobs.
 That’s always going to be one argument, however the infrastructure required for renewables would also create jobs.

 The other is money.
 There’s a huge cost involved to build hydro stations, wind farms and solar capture points.
 The Government would need to bear the bulk of this cost, so something else would suffer.
 Perhaps investment in renewables would scare the mining industry away too quickly, leaving a big hole in the economy.

 In the case of solar and wind, there’s also the issue of energy storage.
 Large scale lithium-ion batteries are still extremely expensive, but they would be necessary to provide a backup store of power across the nation.

 Compare Deals For Renewable Energy

 Do you want your power from clean, green sources?
-Let Billy Sumo find you a better deal from a provider who is serious about renewable energy.
+Let Billy Sumo potentially find you a better deal from a provider who is serious about renewable energy.